rdpatil4/ESClient/README.md

-Elasticsearch query client
+Elastic Search query client
 =========

-Elasticsearch client tool for easy search, edit and delete Index documents.
+Elastic search client tool for easy search, edit and delete Index documents.
 The search results are presented in tabular format instead of JSON for easy reading through the results.
 Routing key support is now added to the tool.
 Enter the routing key value when updating and deleting the records that use routing key.